fbpx

 • Support using robust, peer-reviewed science and risk-based determinations in legislation and regulatory policies.

-• Support liability protection legislation for businesses against frivolous lawsuits
+• Support liability protection legislation for businesses against frivolous lawsuits.

 • Support apprenticeship and job training programs that incentivize employment and better prepare our citizens for future workforce challenges.